 Sleep can assist with improving your testosterone levels.

-- Keeping healthy sex drive.
-This is the thing that the hormone is most commonly associated with, as lower levels of testosterone can decrease sex drive in people the same.
+- Keeping a healthy sex drive.
+This is the thing that the hormone is most commonly associated with, as lower levels of testosterone can decrease sex drive in people in the same.
 A significant number of men suffering from erectile problems have low testosterone levels.

 - Building muscle.
-The hormone plays a role in enhancing strength and building muscle..
+The hormone plays a role in enhancing strength and building muscle.

 - Injury prevention.
 Players who experienced a drop in testosterone levels showed high injury incidence.